hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 The Brokering Queue serves as a waiting area for orders awaiting processing in the order brokering process.
 It ensures that orders are handled efficiently by analyzing order priority and determining the optimal fulfillment location based on proximity and inventory availability.
 Orders in Approved status waiting to be brokered are parked in the Brokering Queue until the brokering engine runs at frequent intervals.

-For example, if the brokering engine runs every three hours starting at 9:00 A.M., orders placed and approved at 10:00 A.M. will remain in the Brokering Queue until the next brokering engine run at 12:00 P.M.
+For example, if the brokering engine runs every three hours starting at 9:00 A.M., orders placed and approved at 10:00 A.M. will remain in the Brokering Queue until the next brokering engine runs at 12:00 P.M.
 Similarly, orders placed and approved at 11:30 A.M. will also be processed at 12:00 P.M.

 To Know more about Brokering [Click Here](https://docs.hotwax.co/documents/v/retail-operations/orders/brokering).